faranalytics/socketnaut/examples/tls_proxy_and_http_redirect/README.md

 # *A TLS Proxy and an HTTP Redirect.*

+## Introduction

-In this advanced example you will create an HTTP Service that redirects to a Service that consists of a TLS proxy that manages a pool of HTTP servers.
+In this advanced example the proxy is a TLS server.
+You will create two services:
+- An HTTP Service that redirects to a secure TLS Service
+- A secure TLS Service that manages a pool of HTTP servers

-The proxy is a TLS server.
+## Implementation

 `index.ts`
 ```ts